MJHendricks/SQLProjects/Lockdown Trends Analysis/readme.txt

 Instructions
 The following instructions were given in order to complete the challenge:
-- Input the data
+- Input the data.
-- Calculate the overall average index for each search term
+- Calculate the overall average index for each search term.
-- Work out the earliest peak for each of these search terms
+- Work out the earliest peak for each of these search terms.
-- For each year (1st September - 31st August), calculate the average index
+- For each year (1st September - 31st August), calculate the average index.
-- Classify each search term as either a "Lockdown Fad" or "Still Trendy" based on whether the average index has increased or decreased since last year
+- Classify each search term as either a "Lockdown Fad" or "Still Trendy" based on whether the average index has increased or decreased since last year.
-- Filter the countries so that only those with values for each search term remain
+- Filter the countries so that only those with values for each search term remain.
-- For each search term, work out which country has the highest percentage
+- For each search term, work out which country has the highest percentage.
-- Compile the data into a single output
+- Compile the data into a single output.
-- Output the data
+- Output the data.

 Output
 As specified in the requirements of the challenge, the final result should be a single file with the following columns: